aishakhan267/Portfolio/README.md

 # Aisha Khan

 > Hi, I am Aisha Khan!
 A Front End Developer, love Programming & focus on writing clean and efficient code.
-I've been working with JavaScript (React) for the last 1 years.
+I've been working with JavaScript (React) for the last 1 year.

 ***